gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 `@sap/hdi-deploy` supports the following options for interactive deployment scenarios, e.g. for orchestration via the WEB IDE or for CI scripts:

+- `--version`: print version and exit
+- `-t, --trace`: enable tracing
+- `--hana-client-trace`: enable tracing for the SAP HANA client; All interactions with the SAP HANA server will be traced which can lead to a large amount of trace information to be written
+- `--hana-client-packet-trace`: enable PACKET tracing for the SAP HANA client; Must only be used in combination with --hana-client-trace
 - `--[no-]verbose`: [don't] print detailed log messages to the console
 - `--structured-log <file>`: write log messages as JSON objects into the given file; messages are appended if the file already exists
 - `--[no-]exit`: [don't] exit after deployment of artifacts